carpentries-incubator/rapid-usability-tutorial/CONTRIBUTING.md

 If you would like to become a maintainer, [open an issue in this repo][issues] indicating as such.

 #### Creators
-Creators are the original set of people who developed the content for this lesson:
+Creators are the original set of people who developed the content for this lesson and are the authors listed in the [citation](CITATION.cff) for this lesson:

 - Hannah Cohoon, LBNL
 - Mary Goldman, UCSC